Mishywayu/The-Odin-project/Project Library/explanation.md

 ## addBookToLibrary Function:
-Takes user input for the title, author, numbe rof paes, and read status, creates a new book object, and adds it to the 'myLibrary' array using the 'PUSH METHOD'
+Takes user input for the title, author, numbe rof paes, and read status, creates a new book object, and adds it to the 'myLibrary' array using the 'PUSH METHOD'.

+# Displaying the library in the console
 ## displayLibrary Function:
 Loops through the myLibrary array and logs the information for each book using the info method.
  #### explaining the loop part